budlebee/quantum-information-notes/QM/ParityTimeSymmetry.md

 In position space, momentum operator is represented by $-i\hbar \frac{\partial}{\partial x}$

-So defining time inversion operator as a complex conjugate operator is makes sense.
+So defining time inversion operator as a complex conjugate operator is to makes sense.

 $$
 \hat{T}\psi=\psi^*\newline